What Endometriosis Treatment Options Are There? Managing Endometriosis: The Options Post-Diagnosis

 How Do I Decide Which Endometriosis Treatment is Right for Me?

 Deciding which treatment might work best for you is always a decision you must take with your doctor after discussing the pros and cons of each option.
-There are several factors that are important to consider when deciding which endo treatment is right for you, including:
+Several factors are important to consider when deciding which endo treatment is right for you, including:

 - Younger people may prioritise less invasive treatments to preserve their fertility.